xyxj1024/xyxj1024.github.io/_posts/2023-01-30-fhhk-China-monetary-history.md

 $$1 \text{ 两} = 1 \text{ 川} \equiv 1000 \text{ 钱}$$

+重量单位和支付结算单位不同：

+$$1 \text{ 两} \equiv 10 \text{ 钱} \equiv 100 \text{ 分} \equiv 1000 { 厘}$$

 The ideal nature of one *tael* being satisfied by one liang of monetary silver is based on the fact that "liang" in Chinese was used both for the unit of account (*tael*) and for the weight of silver (Chinese ounce or liang) used to satisfy it.
 Similarly, *ch'ien* refers both to a unit of account (*ch'ien*) and a weight ($$0.1$$ liang), again requiring a $$1:1$$ relationship between the unit of account and its money.
+{: style="font-family:Gill Sans"}

+Some of these variations might offset one another, but, given the possibility of variation at so many points, it was unlikely that the ideal model would last long despite the attempts of the Chinese government to maintain it.
+{: style="font-family:Gill Sans"}

+The particular evolution of China's bimetallism may be a function of the metals involved.
+In Europe silver and gold both served the wholesale sector, and silver could be used for large transactions, although obviously at a relatively increased cost.
+Should the official ratio be so far incorrect that despite this cost it paid to export gold and import silver, the bimetallism would become *de facto* monometallism.
+But in China copper could not serve the wholesale market, and since copper and silver served different functions there was no likelihood of replacing one metal with the other.
+When the market ratio differed from the official ratio, the undervalued metal was not, on this account alone, exported.
+{: style="font-family:Gill Sans"}

+The specific problems which the foreigners chose not to comprehend or selected for negative valuation were: (1) the changing relationship of the copper coins to the silver bullion; (2) the failure of coins to pass at par with their unit of account; (3) the variety of weights, coins, and consequent exchange rates which increased the risk of doing business; and (4) the apparent lack not only of official standards but of any official supervision of the monetary system.
 {: style="font-family:Gill Sans"}

 银币经济学：